YCoeusZ/OAM6GH5slDAHadnQ/README.md

 ## Result Summary

 * Preferred model: KNN with 5 neighbors using raw features X1, X3, X4, and X6; force Data Selector to only use X1, X6, and F score weighted mean.
-This model produced average accuracy of 73.76%, improving the trivial baseline model by 34.70%.
+This model produced average accuracy of 73.76%, improving upon the trivial baseline model by 34.70%.

 * Raw feature selection insight: It appears that the models actively perform better by removing raw feature X2 ("contents of my order was as I expected").
-The 2/3 of the best performing models only utilized raw features X1, X3, X4, and X6, so I only suggest those features are the most important for our set goal of customer sentiment prediction in current context.
+The 2/3 of the best performing models only utilized raw features X1, X3, X4, and X6, so I suggest only those features are the most important for our set goal of customer sentiment prediction in current context, in particular, utilizing X2 appears to be counter-productive in general.

 ## Python Packages